ralphbecket/Web/Od/Od/README.Od.md

 Disposal also strips any properties, event handlers, and so forth that have been added by Od from the component DOM tree.
 This process takes place in the background to avoid slowing the DOM update process.

 Disposal is recommended to avoid memory leaks.
 Since a component `C` establishes a dependency on any observable `X` it uses, `C` will persist as long as `X` is live.
-Disposing of `C` breaks this connection, allowing `C` to be garbage collected once it becomes unreachable.
+Disposing of `C` breaks this connection, allowing `C` to be garbage collected once it becomes unreachable (`X` is unaffected by the disposal of `C`).

 ## Virtual DOM binding